A Small Family Business: Quotes by Alan Ayckbourn

 (Birmingham Post, 26 August 1989)

-A Small Family Business is their essential ordinariness.
+"What I try to do when I write, though, is to present the unfamiliar or the unexpected as normally as possible.
+The whole point about Jack's family in A Small Family Business is their essential ordinariness.
 I wanted everyone to feel they could identify with that family.
 I tried to make nothing in Jack's behaviour anything other than natural.
 The decisions he takes to compromise his principles, he makes in all decency.
 We are invited to condone his actions - encouraged to do so - until, of course, too late, we find we have incidentally condoned murder and drug pushing.
 The detective, Mr. Hough, is really no more than the Serpent in the Garden.

 "One of the recurrent themes that I have is that characters who "fall" are often those waiting to be pushed.
 That is, they have the seeds of their destruction already within them."